JoccaWeb/Three.JS-Webpack-Boilerplate-v4/README.md

-# Three.JS-Webpack-Boilerplate-v4
+# A Three.JS-Webpack Boilerplate

 By [JoccaWeb](http://joccaweb.nl/ "My frontend portfolio").

-This project assumes intermediate knowledge of HTML5, CSS3 and vanilla JavaScript.<br>
-Suitable for [Webpack](https://webpack.github.io/) and [three.js](https://threejs.org/) beginners.
-I learned a lot from several online sources.<br>
-See the credits below!

 ## Project Goal
 To have an environment set up for developing a three.js site, running in combination with Webpack.
+This way you can make a 3D experience with javascript.
+The three.js library handles the complicated webgl programming needed for 3D.

 You'll even have React, Bootstrap, Pug, Babel and Sass installed.
 And of course Hot Module Reloading and Webpack Dev Server.
+This project assumes intermediate knowledge of HTML5, CSS3 and vanilla JavaScript.<br>
+Suitable for [Webpack](https://webpack.github.io/) and [three.js](https://threejs.org/) beginners.
+I learned a lot from several online sources.

 ## Development Log:
 `First off`<br>
-See the (many!) comments in app.js for code explanation.
+See the comments in app.js for code explanation.
+In this weblog i list the issues i ran into:

 `Window resize`<br>
 On [NPMJS.com](https://www.npmjs.com/package/three-window-resize) we can see the NPM version of the THREEx.WindowResize.js code.
 Can also be done with a little custom code, see app.js.
 THREEx.WindowResize.js not needed apparently?